-Calculate the total installed lighting load (kW) by multiplying the total internal floor area of the dwelling (m2) by 4 W/m2 and dividing by 1,000 to convert to kW.
+Calculate the total installed lighting load (kW) by multiplying the total internal floor area of the dwelling (m) by 4 W/m and dividing by 1,000 to convert to kW.
 This is then multiplied by 584 hours to calculate the annual electricity consumption in kWh.
-This can be simplified using Equation 152 Benchmark lighting electricity (kWh) = Total internal floor area (m^2) × 2.336
+This can be simplified using Equation 145